amoschou/stixfonts/extension/README.md

 The extension has been carefully constructed so that the new fonts can be automatically generated from the original source.
 When STIX Two is updated [(version 2.25 is coming soon)](https://github.com/stipub/stixfonts/milestones), this modified version can follow quite quickly.

-If the build process is cleaned up, it could be adapted to generally extend any monotonic Greek font to polytonic support easily.
+If the build process is cleaned up and abstracted, it could be adapted to generally extend any monotonic Greek font to support polytonic fairly easily.

 # Build instructions